Don't Miss! 2 Methods to Burn ISO to DVD

 hit-burn-button

-Burning ISO to DVD on Mac
+Burn ISO to DVD on Mac Without Downloading

 Step 2.
 Be sure you know where the ISO file is located.
 To make the burning process simpler, the file could be put somewhere reasonable where you can find it easily (such as the Desktop).